-Out of the Ordinary Outback owns seven properties in far west NSW– Broken Hill Outback Resort as well as The Argent Motel and The Tourist Lodge – both in Broken Hill, and the Copper City Motel/Hotel in Cobar, Warrawong on the Darling at Wilcannia, the Ivanhoe Hotel Motel and the famous White Cliffs Underground Motel – Australia’s largest underground accommodation.
+Out of the Ordinary Outback owns seven properties in far west NSW– the Broken Hill Outback Resort and caravan park as well as The Argent Motel and The Tourist Lodge – both in Broken Hill, and the Copper City Motel/Hotel in Cobar, Warrawong on the Darling at Wilcannia, the Ivanhoe Hotel Motel and the famous White Cliffs Underground Motel – Australia’s largest underground accommodation.
 Out of the Ordinary Outback also owns the Tri State Safaris touring company.

 - Stay at the world-renowned White Cliffs Underground Motel for one night for $149 per room (including continental buffet breakfast) and stay a second night for half price when the property re-opens on July 1.

 - Stay by a billabong at Warrawong on the Darling near Wilcannia (cabins $125 a night, caravan sites $40) for one or more nights and then receive a $40 discount at the White Cliffs Underground Motel one hour away ($109 a night after the discount)

-- Stay at more than one property in Out of the Ordinary Outback’s portfolio and receive a five percent discount at each property as part of your multi-property package.
+- Stay at more than one property in Out of the Ordinary Outback’s portfolio and receive a 5% discount at each property as part of your multi-property package.

 - Stay at one of our Broken Hill accommodation properties, and receive discount off a day or multi-day tour with Tri State Safaris.

 There is no deadline on the offers.